amanzi/amanzi/testing/benchmarking/chemistry/non_grid_aligned/non_grid_aligned.rst

 Expected results
 ~~~~~~~~~~~~~~~~

 Precipitation of calcite is expected to occur in the zone where the two solutions mix.
-Because the flow rate in the top half is faster, the mixing zone curves downwards and is located in the bottom half of the domain.
-Because the precipitation of calcite is relatively fast relative to transport, the mixing zone is relatively narrow with the effective reaction rate being mostly transport-limited.
+Because the flow rate in the top half is faster, the mixing zone curves downwards, into the bottom half of the domain.
+Since the precipitation of calcite is fast relative to transport, the mixing zone is narrow; the effective reaction rate is transport-limited.
+We do not have an analytic solution for this problem.
+Due to the discontinuous boundary condition, we cannot expect formal convergence of either the structured AMR or unstructured algorithms to their second-order design rate.
+However, we anticipate a robust, monotonic solution with minimal cross-stream diffusion/dispersion.

 Simulation results
 ~~~~~~~~~~~~~~~~~~

 Simulation results show a good agreement with expected results.
 Precipitation of calcite is indicated by its volume fraction at time 72 seconds (see Figure).
-This result demonstrates that the handling of dispersion in Amanzi is capable of capturing non-grid-aligned processes correctly.
+For the structured and unstructured discretizations, the solution profiles for the precipitated calcite are similar narrow bands between the inflowing solutes.
+In both case, the solute profiles are monotonic and well-behaved at all mesh resolutions.
+With additional refinement (not shown), the magnitude of the peak calcite volume fraction increases (due the increased vertical gradients of precipitating solutes at the inflow boundary condition), but its concentration stays properly confined to a narrow zone at the interface.
+These results demonstrate that Amanzi is capable of robustly capturing non-grid-aligned processes in both the structured and unstructured mesh frameworks.

 .. plot:: prototype/chemistry/non_grid_aligned/plot_non_grid_aligned.py